 Also on Guiding Tech

-One of the primary features of any outdoor speakers is its sound.
+One of the primary features of any outdoor speaker is its sound.
 It should be loud, and yet the audio shouldn't distort at high volumes.

 The audio output of the SRS XB10 is good enough to fill a room at moderate and high volume levels.

 Plus, the bass-heavy sound signature is the icing on the cake for the basshead in you.
 The folks at PCMag checked out the SRS XB10 and think that it delivers a solid deep bass.